OfficeDev/Microsoft-Teams-Samples/samples/app-sso/csharp/README.md

     git clone https://github.com/OfficeDev/microsoft-teams-samples.git
     ```

+5. Update the `appsettings.json` configuration for the bot to use the `MicrosoftAppId` (Microsoft App Id), `MicrosoftAppPassword` (App Password) and `connectionName` (OAuth Connection Name) and SiteUrl eg.(123.Ngrok.io), TenantId (We can get from Azure app registration), ClientId (Is same appid), AppSecret (App Password) and ApplicationIdURI (`api://botid-xxxxxxxxxxxxxxxxxxxxx`) from the AAD app registration or from Bot Framework registration.
+SiteUrl as your application base URL.
+> NOTE: the App Password is referred to as the `client secret` in the azure portal and you can always create a new client secret anytime.

-5. Run the bot from a terminal or from Visual Studio:
+6. Run the bot from a terminal or from Visual Studio:
     - Launch Visual Studio
     - File -> Open -> Project/Solution
     - Navigate to `samples/app-sso/csharp` folder
     - Select `App SSO Sample.sln` file
     - Press `F5` to run the project

-6. Update the `appsettings.json` configuration for the bot to use the `MicrosoftAppId` (Microsoft App Id), `MicrosoftAppPassword` (App Password) and `connectionName` (OAuth Connection Name) and SiteUrl eg.(123.Ngrok.io),TenantId (We can get from Azure app registration),ClientId (Is same appid),AppSecret (App Password) and ApplicationIdURI (api://botid-xxxxxxxxxxxxxxxxxxxxx) from the Bot Framework registration.
-> NOTE: the App Password is referred to as the `client secret` in the azure portal and you can always create a new client secret anytime.

 7. *This step is specific to Teams.*__
     - **Edit** the `manifest.json` contained in the  `TeamsAppManifest` folder to replace your Microsoft App Id (that was created when you registered your bot earlier) *everywhere* you see the place holder string `<<YOUR-MICROSOFT-APP-ID>>` (depending on the scenario the Microsoft App Id may occur multiple times in the `manifest.json`)
-    - **Edit** the `manifest.json` for `validDomains` with base Url domain.
+    - **Edit** the `manifest.json` for `validDomains` and `<<DOMAIN-NAME>>` with base Url domain.
 E.g. if you are using ngrok it would be `https://1234.ngrok.io` then your domain-name will be `1234.ngrok.io`.
     - **Zip** up the contents of the `TeamsAppManifest` folder to create a `manifest.zip` (Make sure that zip file does not contains any subfolder otherwise you will get error while uploading your .zip package)
     - **Upload** the `manifest.zip` to Teams (In Teams Apps/Manage your apps click "Upload an app".
 Browse to and Open the .zip file.
 At the next dialog, click the Add button.)